 If your dishwasher won’t start, save time and money by troubleshooting it before calling a professional.
 Repairing a dishwasher isn’t as difficult as it might seem and can be done even if you aren’t particularly handy.
 Use this guide to help you troubleshoot major parts of a dishwasher and determine when professional help is necessary.

 Before you start troubleshooting your dishwasher and whenever you check for continuity within your dishwasher, always make sure the power to the dishwasher is turned off to prevent electrical shock.

-If you try these steps with no luck, or if you’d rather leave repairs to the professionals, you have other options.
+If you try these steps with no luck, or if you’d rather leave repairs to the professionals, you have a few options.
+Your limited dishwasher warranty may cover the repair, depending on the age of your appliance and what part needs fixing.
+If that has expired, a home warranty may help.
 With a home warranty, trained service technicians take care of your broken dishwasher and other appliances on the fritz.

 If the previous troubleshooting tips didn’t fix the issue and your dishwasher still won’t start, it’s best to call in a certified professional to solve the problem.
 If you have a home warranty, your dishwasher will more than likely be completely covered, depending on your specific warranty terms.
 Home warranty providers like Choice Home Warranty, First American Home Warranty, and American Home Shield provide dishwasher coverage in their home warranty plans.
 Call your home warranty provider and file a claim on your dishwasher.
 Once the claim is approved, a local contractor will schedule an appointment to come out and take a look at your dishwasher.